Baby girl killed in Near West Side hit-and-run; suspect at large, police say; $5K reward offered

 CPD said the Chrysler continued driving, and struck several parked cars, before the driver jumped out and ran.

-A 1-year-old girl, later identified as Jamyah Harris, who was in the Toyota, was rushed to Stroger Hospital, where she later died.
+A 1-year-old girl, later identified as Jamyah Harris, who was sitting in the front seat of the Toyota with her mother, was rushed to Stroger Hospital, where she later died.

-Two women from the Toyota, ages 23 and 18, refused any medical treatment.
+Rachel Harris recalled how she would do anything for her only granddaughter.

+"We bought her anything and everything.
+We just spoiled her," she said.

+Jamyah's mother, 18-year-old Ahmaya Miles, and another passenger in the car refused medical treatment on the scene.
+It is all too much for Miles.
+She listened as her mother described her only grandchild.
+The family wants justice for the toddler.

+"It'd be a big relief off our hearts if he just turned himself in," Harris said.

-Chicago philanthropist, Early Walker, announced a $5,000 reward Thursday afternoon for information concerning the person responsible for killing Harris.
-Walker also said he will be covering the family's funeral expenses for baby Harris.
+Chicago philanthropist Early Walker announced a $5,000 reward Thursday afternoon for information concerning the person responsible for killing Harris.
+Walker also said his organization will be covering the family's funeral expenses for baby Harris.

+"This is not just a simple hit-and-run.
+You killed a 1-year-old child," Walker said.
 "This should be on every Chicagoan's radar to assist with this investigation.
-I'm hopeful that with the reward money, phones will begin to ring within the offices of the Chicago Police Department." says Walker.
+I'm hopeful that with the reward money, phones will begin to ring within the offices of the Chicago Police Department."

 Witnesses, who did not want to give their names, said one of the women took the baby into one of the units in a nearby apartment complex after the crash but before ambulances arrived.